Antigone Educational Engagement Programme

 Our educational programme will target groups which usually do not have access to facilities and material which supports their learning.
 Through our workshops we would offer them an understanding of the main themes and issues in the play and of Classical Greek drama in general, exploring such areas as how a chorus works and what constitutes a tragic hero.
 These would be tailor-made workshops, working directly with teachers and would fit the the requirements of individual schools and colleges

 To provide enhanced and practical workshops in education, focusing on disadvantaged areas.

-Activities» Run 20 educational workshops throughout the country, each one created to suit the needs of the participants.
+Activities» Run 20 educational workshops throughout inner and outer London, each one created to suit the needs of the participants.

 We will continually monitor and evaluate the project running feedback sessions to our workshops and also encouraging participants to complete a comprehensive questionnaire.

 Re-appraise our workshops and undertake relevant training in specific areas to improve them.